undergrad-partner-school

 Main Student Body

 The school reported an out-of-state student body portion of 27% for that year.
-There was a total of 1,424 undergraduate students, including 2 international students.
 The school admitted a total of 102 transfer students.

 Student Population Gender Ratio

-The student body is coeducational, with 359 male and 654 female full-time students in 2023.
+The student body is coeducational, with 410 male and 650 female full-time students in 2023, which is indicative of the importance this institution places on gender equality.

 Student Population Diversity

-When it comes to improving a sense of inclusion and belonging among students, there is no denying the importance of student diversity.
+In order to promote a sense of inclusion and belonging among its students, higher education is dedicated to increasing student diversity.
 In a diverse learning space, you will be exposed to people from different backgrounds, which promotes the feeling of inclusion and acceptance.
 Find out more about different ethnic groups you can meet at The University of Montana Western.

-This school had 3 Asian students and 14 Afro-American students in 2023.
-47 students at this school declared as Hispanic/Latino and 46 as multirace.
-The school also had 7 students who identified as Native Hawaiian or other Pacific Islander, as well as 84 American Indian or Alaska Native students.
-There were also 48 students whose ethnicity is unknown.
+In 2023, out of the total number of students enrolled at the institution, the number of Asian students was 7, and the number of African American students was 12.
+57 undergrads at this school declared as Hispanic/Latino and 65 as multirace.
+The school also had 9 students who identified as Native Hawaiian or other Pacific Islander, as well as 75 American Indian or Alaska Native students.
+There were also 17 students whose ethnicity is unknown.

 Cost

-Before submitting an application to any college or university, the financial component should be taken into account.
+One of the most crucial things to take into consideration when applying to any college or university is the financial component.
 Here are some details you should know about the cost of attendance for The University of Montana Western.

 Tuition and Fees